The HappyLight is here!

 Join librarian and naturalist Cory Stephenson for stories, songs, crafts and outdoor exploration weather permitting.

 At an intersection of a to-do list, planner and diary, bullet journaling gives you a creative analog space to organize your life.
-Join in this free, hands-on workshop as we set-up our journals for the year ahead.
-Please register to attend by contacting email@example.com or 496-9728.
+Join in this free, hands-on workshop as we reconnect and check in on our progress so far.
+New to Bullet Journaling?
+Feel free to attend, there is no need to have been at the January session.

 Climate Change and our Future: Mitigation, Adaptation and Dialogue